IIIF/cookbook-recipes/recipe/0001-mvm-image/index.md

 ## Use Case

-The simplest viable manifest for image content.
-If all you have for an object is one image on the web and a label to go along with it, this pattern turns it into a IIIF Presentation resource.
+You have one large image or a small number of them hosted on the web, but not on a IIIF-compatible image server.
+You'd like to allow viewing of your images in a conforming IIIF image viewer, though, to allow people to examine it closely in a standard interface.
+This recipe will help you create a descriptive document for it and so use it as a IIIF Presentation resource.

 ## Implementation Notes